 At the Allegheny Elks Lodge we are proud of our involvement in the Pennsylvania Elks Major Project, helping those with Cerebral Palsy and other developmental disorders.
 In 1962 the Pennsylvania Elks Association adopted as its major project the treatment of Cerebral Palsy victims, either in the home or at special centers.
 By 1964 the ambitious program called for mobile units driven by trained therapist nurses, skilled practitioners who would either instruct the parents in home care of the afflicted, or else transport the victims to the centers for treatment.
 Today, we have 21 nurses who cover all 67 Pennsylvania counties and act as advocates while knowing exactly where to obtain services needed by the Elks clients.
 The members of the Allegheny Elks Lodge have always responded wholeheartedly to the call for funds for this program and, in addition to placing very high on the state association for giving each year, we also purchased a van to be used as one of the first mobile units.
 Thus, the Allegheny Elks Lodge No. 339 was cited for that little effort that went "above and beyond!"

-Our Hoop Shoot allows city children a chance to make a mark as an athlete, and our Scholarship Program through the B.P.O.E. gives away more scholarships, worth more money, than any other entity except the U.S. Government.
-The latter is available to all Pittsburgh area seniors and the applications are found in all High School Guidance Counselor's offices after November 1st each year.
+Our Hoop Shoot allows city children a chance to make a mark as an athlete, and our Scholarship Program through the B.P.O.E. gives away more scholarships, worth more money, than any other entity except the U.S. Government and the Bill and Melinda Gates Foundation.
+The latter scholarship is available to all Pittsburgh area seniors and the applications are found in all High School Guidance Counselor's offices after November 1st each year.
 These grants range from $5000.00 a year for four years to $1000.00 a year for the four years in college.
 There is also a varying number of one-time stipends awarded to Pennsylvania students through the money disbursed by the Elks National Foundation.

 Our Drug Awareness Poster Contest allows kids in grades four, five and six to express themselves on the subject of substance abuse, and the posters and essays are all eligible for prizes on a statewide basis.